Jaffari Community Centre

-The Jaffari Community Centre (JCC) is a Shia Islamic husayniyya and community centre, located in the Thornhill district, in the Greater Toronto area of Ontario, Canada.
-In addition to the prayer hall, the centre contains a library, cafe, gym, several banquet halls, and school, and primarily serves as a mosque.
+The Jaffari Community Centre (JCC) is the largest Shia Islamic Centre facility in North America at 165,000 sq. ft., located in Thornhill, a suburb of the Greater Toronto Area, Ontario, Canada.
+In addition to the prayer hall, the centre contains a library, cafe, gym, several banquet halls, and school; it primarily serves as a mosque.

 Overview

 The mosque is administered by the Islamic Shia Ithna-Asheri Jamaat (ISIJ) and is the main mosque and centre for ISIJ, that administers another three mosques in the greater Toronto area, located in Barrie, Brampton and Hamilton.

-In 2018 the Vaughan Council approved a modified development application submitted by ISIJ for an 11 ha site, called Jaffari Village, that would deliver 60 three-storey townhouses, a six-storey seniors' residence, an eight-storey residential building, a three-storey above-ground parking garage, a high school and a new park and nature trail.
+In 2018, the Vaughan Council approved a modified development application submitted by ISIJ for an 11 ha site, called Jaffari Village, that would deliver 60 three-storey townhouses, a six-storey seniors' residence, an eight-storey residential building, a three-storey above-ground parking garage, a high school and a new park and nature trail.
 Prior to the Council's approval, the project faced concerted opposition from the Council residents.